-Brewpubs, breweries, bars, pubs, craft distilleries, and wineries may sell beer, wine, and premixed drinks or cocktails not in manufacturers containers for consumption off the licensed premises where the establishment sells alcohol with a bona fide meal provided by a Cityapproved meal provider in accordance with the Restaurant Protocols, as amended from time to time, attached as Appendix H.
+Brewpubs, breweries, bars, pubs, craft distilleries, and wineries that do not hold a City-issued restaurant permit to may provide sit-down, dine-in bona fide meals outdoors only if the establishment sells alcohol in the same transaction as a bona fide meal provided by a City-approved meal provider in accordance with the Restaurant Protocols, as amended from time to time, attached as Appendix H. Nothing in this subsection prevents an establishment from providing service via drive-thru, curbside, doorside, or other outdoor pickup and delivery.